 Princess cruise line is a premium brand and a subsidiary company of the “Carnival group of influence”, or one of the ten cruise ship lines owned by the world’s biggest cruise company Carnival Corporation and PLC.
 As part of the conglomerate, the Princess line brings around a fifth of its revenue.

-The Princess Cruises history began in 1965, when the company was founded by Stanley McDonald who chartered an Alaskan cruise ship MS Princess Patricia for sailings to the Mexican Riviera from Los Angeles during the vessel’s off-season – the winter.
-Then in 1965 a new ship was chartered to the Princess line – MS Italia, with a modern design and numerous innovations allowing more spacious upper decks and larger public areas amid-ship by placing the engines far in the rear.
+The Princess Cruises history began in 1965 when the company was founded by Stanley McDonald who chartered an Alaskan cruise ship (MS Princess Patricia) for roundtrips to Mexican Riviera from Los Angeles during the off-season (winter).
+Then in 1965, a new ship was chartered to the Princess line – MS Italia, with a modern design and numerous innovations allowing more spacious upper decks and larger public areas amid-ship by placing the engines far in the rear.

 The new “Princess Italia” again operated the Mexican Riviera from LA (the Princess logo on the ship’s funnel.was placed for the first time in 1967).
-In 1969 the ship made its inaugural season in Alaska with round-trip itineraries starting from San Francisco.
+In 1969 the ship made its inaugural season in Alaska with roundtrips from San Francisco.
 When the Italia ship’s charter ended in 1973, Princess chartered the Carla C ship from Costa Cruises (the ship was unofficially renamed “Princess Carla”).

 Princess company’s new history began in 1974 when the company was acquired by PandO.
 The new owner transferred its “Spirit of London” ship (renamed as “Sun Princess”) and 3 more ships specifically bought from “Flagship Cruises” for the Princess brand – “Sea Venture” (to become “Island Princess”), “Island Venture” (“Pacific Princess”) and the Kungsholm liner (“Sea Princess”).
 The first newly built and specifically for Princess ship was MS Royal Princess (1984, she also served Princess under the name “Artemis”).

-An important company asset is the “Princess Tours” Alaska division (acquired in 1986) with 10 luxury rail-cars for scenic tours of Mt McKinley and capacity of over 700 guests per day.
-With the acquisition of the Sitmar Line in 1988, the PandO line added to the Princess brand 3 more ships (then under construction) – Star Princess (1989), and in 1990 – Crown Princess and Regal Princess, plus 2 former Cunard liners (to become Dawn Princess and Fair Princess) and the Sitmar’s “Fairsky” ship (to become Sky Princess).
+A major company asset is “Princess Tours” (Alaska division acquired in 1986) with 10 luxury rail-cars for scenic tours of Mt McKinley and daily capacity over 700 passengers.
+With the acquisition of Sitmar Line (1988), PandO added to the Princess brand 3 more liners (then under construction) – in 1989 (Star Princess) and in 1990 (Crown Princess, Regal Princess), plus 2 former Cunard liners (renamed Dawn Princess, Fair Princess) and Sitmar’s “Fairsky” ship (renamed Sky Princess).

-The new “PandO Princess Cruises” company was established in 2000 (October 23), which subsequently merged with Carnival Corp in 2003 (April 17) into Carnival Corporation.
-The merger (USD 5,4 billion dollars deal) created the largest cruise company in the world ever, incorporating 11 different brand lines (subsidiaries).
+“PandO Princess Cruises” as a company was established in 2000 (October 23).
+It subsequently merged with Carnival Corp in 2003 (April 17) into Carnival Corporation.
+The USD 5,4 billion dollars merger created the largest cruise company in the world ever, incorporating 11 different cruise shipping brands (as subsidiaries).

 Princess' cruising experience